viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 Note: We also could have taken sigmoid (`tf.nn.sigmoid`) or any other activation function.
 Each layer contains a summary operation (for histograms) and the output layer has no activation function for convenience.
 Everything else is equal for every layer.
-Let's have a look what we created
+Let's have a look what we created:

 ![f](https://raw.githubusercontent.com/f37/f37.github.io/master/assets/mlp/mlp1.png)